Updated: Jul 22

 Have you ever wondered what the difference between a sponsor and a mentor is?
 If you have, you’re not alone.
-It’s a common question, especially in Corporate America.
+It’s a common question, especially in corporate.
 In this blog, I’ll explore the differences, share some helpful tips on how to find a mentor, and how to leverage your sponsors once you’ve secured them.

 Starting with the Basics